 For kitchen projects, HomeAdvisor says homeowners spend anywhere from $4,500 for small kitchen remodels to $49,000 or more for high-end projects.
 As far as the top expenses go, the National Kitchen and Bath Association estimates they include cabinetry/hardware (29%), installation (17%), appliances (14%), countertops (10%), and flooring (7%).

 Finishing a basement

-If you really want to add space or value to your home, and you have an unfinished basement, this is a project worth considering.
+If you want to add space or value to your home and have an unfinished basement, this is a project worth considering.
 According to a recent “Cost vs. Value” analysis of basement remodeling from Remodeling Magazine, the average basement remodel has a 70% payback.